Bixal/bixal-uxd-team-handbook/capability-framework/about-this-framework.md

 - Understand what skills are needed to do a particular job.
 - Identify skills needed to progress to the next level within a job.
 - Assess progression of skill development as part of performance reviews.
-- Create job ads to recruit UX Design jobs.
+- Create job ads to recruit for UX Design jobs.
 - Plan staffing needs for current and upcoming projects.

 ## What's included